Vizonex/OSSM/README.md

 # WHY ?

 This project was prompted when Twitter was paywalled and Reddit as well.
 This is when I said that enough is enough so I wanted to claim the name for this repository and I will be programming this soon.
-All the giant cooperations say that if you don't like something make your own.
+All the giant corperations say that if you don't like something make your own.
 So that's what I'll be doing... :)
 Here are more of my reasons down below I'll add more links soon...
 - https://github.com/zedeus/nitter/issues/919